 Mental Health Care - Care Team

-Upon admission to one of Parkwood Institute’s Mental Health Care Programs your care team may be comprised of the following highly trained and qualified professionals to help meet your needs and achieve your goals.
+Upon admission to one of Parkwood Institute’s Mental Health Care Programs, your care team may be comprised of the following highly trained and qualified professionals to help meet your needs and achieve your goals.
+Your care is also supported by our Mental Health Partners.

 Behaviour therapists work within an interdisciplinary team using Applied Behaviour Analysis (ABA) to change socially relevant behaviour.
 Behaviour therapists use a variety of assessment techniques to determine why an individual engages in problem behaviour and investigate factors that may contribute to the behaviour.
 Positive based strategies are developed to teach relevant skills and decrease maladaptive behaviour.
 ABA is most widely used with individuals with autism and developmental disabilities but is also effective in treating individuals with mental illness.